 Anyway, she has not pooped in over two days and I know this is normal for some babies, but since mine usually goes 3-4 times per day.
 Should I be concerned or could she be constipated?

 She is not acting any differently or fussy.

 Bowel Movement When Introducing Solid Foods To Baby

 How the Poop Changes When Starting Solids

-I can totally understand that you are worried if your baby hasn’t pooped after starting solids!
+I can totally understand that you are worried if your baby is not pooping after starting solids!
 Introducing solid foods to our baby is quite a big step, especially for their little tummies.

-But it is not strange that a baby’s bowel movements change after starting solids, and the lack of poop doesn’t have to be a big problem:
+But it is not uncommon that a baby’s bowel movements change after starting solids, and the lack of poop doesn’t have to be a big problem:

 When breastfed babies start eating solid foods, their bowel movements often change drastically.

 No discomfort, no change

 If your baby continues to eat, she will obviously need to poop quite soon.
 And then, you’ll notice if her bowel movements have simply just changed due to the new foods, or if there is something you need to do because she really is constipated.

 With my youngest son, I actually had to stop the introduction of solid foods three times due to constipation and pain.

 Discomfort – change the diet!

 If the poop is hard or your daughter is in pain when passing stools, you, of course, need to act.

 Also, go very slowly with the introduction.

 So, if you notice that your daughter really is constipated, reduce the amount of solid foods you give her and increase the share of breast milk for a while.